About

 Bio

-Sharon Lee Hart is a South Florida-based artist exploring ecology, ephemerality, and time through experimental and cameraless photography.
-While maintaining an active studio practice, Hart serves as an Associate Professor of Art at Florida Atlantic University.
-With an environmental focus, she has also served as an artist-in-residence at Joshua Tree National Park (Joshua Tree, CA), The Hambidge Center for Creative Arts & Sciences (Rabun Gap, GA), and The Studios of Key West (Key West, FL).
-Hart received the 2023 SECAC Artist’s Fellowship Award.
-Her work is in several permanent collections including the King County Public Art Collection (Seattle, WA) and The Nelson-Atkins Museum of Art (Kansas City, Missouri), and has been featured in solo and group exhibitions, both in the U.S. and internationally.
+Sharon Lee Hart is a South Florida-based artist exploring ecology and ephemerality through experimental and cameraless photography.
+She also makes collages, mixed media works, and artist books about place.
+While maintaining an active studio practice, Hart is an Associate Professor of Art at Florida Atlantic University.
+With an environmental focus, she has worked as an artist-in-residence at Joshua Tree National Park (Joshua Tree, CA), The Oak Spring Garden Foundation (Upperville, VA), and The Studios of Key West (Key West, FL).
+Hart was awarded the 2025 Distinguished Woman Artist’s Prize from the Cultural Council for Palm Beach County and the 2023 SECAC Artist’s Fellowship Award.
+Her work is in several permanent collections including the King County Public Art Collection (Seattle, WA) and The Nelson-Atkins Museum of Art (Kansas City, Missouri), and has been featured in solo and group exhibitions in the United States and internationally.

 Statement